Photo: Axelle / Bauer-Griffin / Getty Images

-Well-marbled New York steak, grilled to your liking, but preferably no more than medium rare (Note: Allow to rest at room temperature before slicing.)
+- Well-marbled New York steak, grilled to your liking, preferably no more than medium-rare

-1 small red onion, sliced into skinny wedges
+- 1 small red onion, sliced into thin wedges

-Large handful cherry tomatoes, sliced in half (or 1/2 vine-ripened tomatoes cut into wedges)
+- Large handful cherry tomatoes, sliced in half (or 1 to 2 vine-ripened tomatoes cut into wedges)

-Thai chili powder to taste (Note: This is roasted sun-dried chilies ground into a fine, very spicy powder.
-I use about a tsp., while my sister uses a tbsp.
+- Thai chili powder to taste (Note: This is roasted sun-dried chilies ground into a fine, very spicy powder.
+I use about a teaspoon, while my sister uses a tablespoon.
 And I like it very hot.
 She's nuts.)

 Baked Eggs in Ham Cups